aws/s2n-tls/bindings/rust/bench/README.md

 To run memory benchmarks, run `scripts/bench-memory.sh`.
 A graph of memory usage will be generated in `images/memory.svg`.

-To generate flamegraphs, run `scripts/generate-flamegraphs.sh`.
-Flamegraphs will be copied to `images/flamegraph/`.
+To generate flamegraphs, run `cargo bench --bench handshake --bench throughput -- --profile-time 5`.

 ## Historical benchmarks